March 31, 2025

 Benefits of Socratic Questioning in E-Learning

-Benefits for Your Course Participants
+Benefits for Your Participants

 • Promotes Critical Thinking: Instead of simply accepting information, your participants learn to question content, analyze arguments, and draw informed conclusions.

-Benefits for Instructors and Content Creators
+Benefits for Course Leaders and Content Creators

 Application of Socratic Questioning in E-Learning